PMET-public/module-data-install/README.md

 Optional file: Used to set Reward Point conversion rate

 Only one rate per website,customer group and direction is allowed.
-Exsiting rates will be updated using that key
+Exsiting rates will be updated using that key.
+Any admin settings should be included as part of configuration (`config_vertical.csv`).
+You can use this query to extract the values from the database.
+Add the proper values to the `scope_code` column:
+`select scope, '' as scope_code, path,value from core_config_data where path like '%magento_reward%'
+and value is not null`

 *Columns*
 All columns are required